ObstacleSM/documentation/game-mode-script-structure.md

 #Extends "Modes/Trackmania/Base/ModeTrackmania.Script.txt"
 ```

 The `#Extends` instruction is the most important header when writing a mode.
-It allows you to focus on writing the logic on your mode rather than its structure. `ModeShootmania` or `ModeTrackmania` contains everything you need to create a standard game mode: MatchMaking, Match, Map, Round and Turn logic.
+It allows you to focus on writing the logic on your mode rather than its structure. `ModeShootmania` and `ModeTrackmania` contains everything you need to create a standard game mode: MatchMaking, Match, Map, Round and Turn logic.

 ## Extending the base modes with labels

 I told you earlier that every scripts should have a `main` function.
-That is still the case I did not lie, but game modes are so complex that there some "base" scripts already define it.
-It allows you to put code during special events and at the beginning and end of each step with *labels*.
+That is still the case I did not lie, but game modes are so complex that the base scripts already define it.
+They allow you to put code during special events and at the beginning and end of each step with *labels*.

 Here is the structure of a standard game mode(when extending `ModeShootmania` or `ModeTrackmania`): `Server -> Match -> Map -> Round -> Turn -> PlayLoop`.

 This structure is flexible and allows you to:
 * Play a match on several maps.
 * Each maps can be divided into several rounds.
 * Each rounds can be further divided into several turns.

 The list of some available labels: